Green and Sustainable Investing

 One of today's leading companies in terms of environmental criteria is Tesla, with its electronic car technologies.
 Founded in 2003 by Martin Eberhard and Marc Tarpenning, Tesla is one of the pioneers in the development of electric cars.
 It became better known to the general public when Elon Musk took over as CEO in 2008.

 Tesla began trading on the stock market in 2010.
-From the beginning it was met with doubt by people who didn't believe it had potential in a market that lacks the necessary infrastructure for full development of the electric car.
+From the beginning, it was met with doubt by people who didn't believe it had potential in a market that lacks the necessary infrastructure for full development of the electric car.
+Thirteen years later, Tesla has surpassed Toyota as the most valuable auto manufacturer in the world with a market capitalisation of $800 billion.

-If you want to invest in Tesla and other sustainable stocks, you can do so with Admiral Markets, just click on the banner below and open an account!
+If you want to invest in Tesla and other sustainable stocks, you can do so with Admirals; just click on the banner below and open an account!

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.